-To assist students with their belongings, lockers are provided at some branches.
-In all libraries, you should ensure that your valuables are not left unattended.
+At all times, you should ensure that your valuables are not left unattended.

-- Discussion rooms can now be booked by students online if they are at Berwick, Caulfield, Law, Peninsula or Matheson Libraries.
+- Discussion rooms can now be booked online at Berwick, Caulfield, Law, Peninsula or Matheson Libraries.

 - Bookings may be limited at times of heavy demand.

 - Discussion rooms may be rebooked if vacant after 10 minutes at some branches.

-- Discussion rooms available for two to eight people for up to two hours
+- Discussion rooms available for two to eight people for up to two hours.
+Book online

-- Discussion rooms available for two to ten people for up to two hours Bookings online
+- Discussion rooms available for two to ten people for up to two hours.
+Book online

 - Discussion rooms containing audio visual equipment can be booked by a group of three or more students only

 - Discussion rooms available for up to two hours.
-Bookings online.
+Book online.